Image Credit: Billy Gast

 Monitoring Body Condition Scores during the winter grazing season and aggressively culling high-maintenance individuals from within each age group.

 To learn more about selection and culling practices that ensure you only include the most fertile and most efficient individuals in your cattle herd and that you are raising beef cattle with continually-improving genetics, explore the article on Selection and Culling: picking the right genetics for your grazing program.
-And you will find even more detail about selection and culling criteria in the "Genetics and Breeding: Selecting the Right Animals for Your Herd" chapter of Grass-Fed Cattle.
+And you will find even more detail about selection and culling criteria in the "Genetics and Breeding: Selecting the Right Animals for Your Herd" chapter of my book, Grass-Fed Cattle: how to produce and market natural beef.